NukelordPvP/block-console-servers/README.md

 ### Put into Router
 - `microsoft-ad-servers.txt`  — Xbox ad servers
+- `microsoft-servers.txt`  — Let PiHole handle this
 - `more-xbox-servers`
 - `reallybad-xboxlive-servers.txt`  — Xbox firmware updates and licensing

 ### Do Not Put into Router
-- `microsoft-telemetry-servers`  — Let PiHole handle this
+- `microsoft-servers.txt`  — Let PiHole handle this